ArchMCR/SoftwareArchitectureLearningResources/README.md

 ## Other

 * TechMCR Slack Cahnnel - (https://mcrtech-slack.herokuapp.com/)

+  A Manchester focused slack channel for all chat tech wise.
+A great place to ask questions about technology, the industry or just to find out about events.
+There is also a channel dedicated for architecture.

 * Colleagues

+  Sometimes the simplest solutions are the best and simply by speaking to colleagues about architecture and finding people within the organisation who you can learn from can be the best source of knowledge.

 * Partnering with 3rd party suppliers
 * GDS Documentation
 * MOJ Documentation